Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "Brother?
 What are you doing?"

 Gyotin coughed, embarrassed, and unfolded himself slightly.
-The *Zafu* he'd had imported from Earth wasn't really ideal for Gaoians---humans had longer legs with a slightly better range of motion in the hip and a slightly different take on the theme of "spine"---but he had found a comfortable, straight-backed position that served the purpose of keeping him steady and centered and pain-free.
+The *Zafu* he'd had imported from Earth wasn't really ideal for Gaoians - humans had longer legs with a slightly better range of motion in the hip and a slightly different take on the theme of "spine" - but he had found a comfortable, straight-backed position that served the purpose of keeping him steady and centered and pain-free.

 "It's...something I picked up from the humans." he said.
 He rose and embraced his old friend.
 Tagral had been a cub in the same commune as Gyotin, and had followed his sire into the Fastpaw clan, whereas Gyotin had chosen a slightly more wildcard route in life under the now-notorious Chir.